usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/Next_Generation_Node_B/README.md

 ## Telnet Server for Monitoring and Control

 This gNodeB supports an optional telnet server for monitoring and controlling the gNodeB [\[5\]][oai-telnet].
-It can be enabled by setting `TELNET_SERVER=true` in the beginning of the `full_install.sh` script before running it.
-When starting the gNodeB, if the telnet server was installed, it will automatically start, and can be accessed by directly typing into the gNodeB terminal or with `telnet 127.0.0.1 9099`.
-Use the `help` command within the telnet session to see available commands.
+Enable it by setting `TELNET_SERVER=true` at the beginning of the `full_install.sh` script before running it.
+When starting the gNodeB, if the telnet server was installed, it will automatically start and can be accessed by directly typing into the gNodeB terminal or with `telnet 127.0.0.1 9099`.
+Use the `help` command within the telnet session to view available commands.

 ### Telnet Connection to O1 Interface

-The gNodeB can be monitored and controlled remotely using the O1 adapter [\[6\]][oai-o1-adapter], which runs as a Docker container.
-The scripts to manage the O1 adapter container are located in the `additional_scripts/` directory.
-Use the installer script `install_o1_adapter.sh` to configure the adapter, `./run_o1_adapter.sh` to start the container and connect to the gNodeB's telnet server, `./stop_o1_adapter.sh` to stop the container, and `./uninstall_o1_adapter.sh` to uninstall the O1 adapter.
+The gNodeB can also be monitored and controlled remotely using the OpenAirInterface O1 adapter [\[6\]][oai-o1-adapter], which runs as a Docker container.
+Management scripts for the O1 adapter container are located in the `additional_scripts/` directory.
+Use `./install_o1_adapter.sh` to configure and build the adapter, `./run_o1_adapter.sh` to start the container which connects to the gNodeB's telnet server, `./stop_o1_adapter.sh` to stop the container, and `./uninstall_o1_adapter.sh` to uninstall it.
+While running, the endpoint `127.0.0.1:830` can be connected to over NETCONF for Non-RT RIC KPM monitoring and RIC control.
+Endpoints can be configured by updating the variables set in `install_o1_adapter.sh` (which modifies `o1-adapter/docker/config/config.json`), then re-installing the O1 adapter.

 ## References